Detox Daily With These 5 Phytonutrients

 Healing Anxiety: Addressing The Root Cause

-If you’re reading this, you’re probably aware of the mind-body connection and understand that our thoughts and emotions have the ability to impact our physical health.
-You also know that chronic stress is bad for our health.
+If you’re familiar with the mind-body connection, you know that our thoughts and emotions have the ability to impact our physical health, and chronic stress is one of the major health risks facing people today.

 Abandoning Antidepressants As An Effective Treatment For Depression